-Despite Plunkettt's monumental knowledge of historical costuming, as a Hollywood Costume Designer, he was constantly asked to play fast and loose with the historical accuracy (which is the very reason that we usually refuse to review movies from the Golden Age of Hollywood) blending the historically appropriate silhouette with the contemporary fashion sensibilities, something that, unfortunately is still done on many occasions.
+Despite Plunkettt's monumental knowledge of historical costuming, as a Hollywood Costume Designer, he was constantly asked to play fast and loose with the historical accuracy (which is the very reason that I usually refuse to review movies from the Golden Age of Hollywood) blending the historically appropriate silhouette with the contemporary fashion sensibilities, something that, unfortunately, is still done on many occasions.

 Gone With the Wind, is not completely exempt from that practice, and while Plunkett did manage to be able to include a great deal of historically accurate costuming in the movie, there are still a few instances where he was asked to modify the gowns to favor a 1930's silhouette.

 Despite this, the 1939 epic, still stands out as one of the most historically accurate (in regards to costume) Hollywood movies of the Golden Age, which is why it has become such a staple of reference for Costume Drama lovers and the "genre" itself.

 With all that out of the way, let's dive into the thick of the issue.

 Scarlett O'Hara is a name written in all caps in film history.
 A character larger than life and a force to be reckoned with.
 A character that balances ambition, determination and strength like it's nobody's business.

 Loosely based on the character of Becky Sharp from William Makepeace Thackeray's Vanity Fair, she somehow managed to upstage her predecessor in fame and renown whilst still maintaining the same main character traits.